2001 Japan Airlines mid-air incident: Aftermath

-By 18:00 on February 1, eight Flight 907 passengers remained hospitalized, while 22 injured passengers had been released.
+By 18:00 on 1 February, eight Flight 907 passengers remained hospitalized, while 22 injured passengers had been released.
 Two passengers remained hospitalized at Kamata General Hospital (蒲田総合病院), while two other passengers remained hospitalized at Ichikawa No. 2 Hospital (市川第2病院).
 In addition, the following hospitals each had one passenger remaining: Takano Hospital (タカノ病院), Kitasato University, Horinaka Hospital (堀中病院), and Tokyo Rosai Hospital (東京労災病院).
 All injured passengers recovered.

 JAL sent apology letters to the passengers on the 747; injured passengers directly received messages, and uninjured passengers received messages via the mail.

 In its report on the accident, published in July 2002, the Aircraft and Railway Accidents Investigation Commission called on the International Civil Aviation Organization (ICAO) to make it clear that TCAS advisories should always take precedence over ATC instructions.
-A similar recommendation was made three months later by Germany's accident investigation body (the BFU) in light of the Überlingen mid-air collision.
+A similar recommendation was made three months later by Germany's accident investigation body (the BFU) in light of the 2002 Überlingen mid-air collision.
 ICAO accepted these recommendations and amended its regulations in November 2003.

-Flight numbers 907 and 958 are still used by Japan Airlines for the same respective routes today, but are operated with an Airbus A350 and Boeing 737, respectively.

 Criminal investigation and trial

 The Tokyo Metropolitan Police Department and Ministry of Land, Infrastructure and Transport investigated the incident.

 In May 2003, Tokyo police filed an investigative report concerning Hideki Hachitani (ATC trainee), Yasuko Momii (ATC Supervisor), and Makoto Watanabe (pilot of flight 907), suspecting them of professional negligence.
 In March 2004, prosecutors indicted Hachitani and Momii for professional negligence.

 Hachitani, then 30 years old, and Momii, then 35 years old, pleaded not guilty to the charges at Tokyo District Court in 2004.
 During the same year, the lawyer for Hachitani and Momii said that the pilots of the aircraft bore the responsibility for the near miss.

-By November 16, 2005, 12 trials had been held since the initial hearing on September 9, 2004.
+By 16 November 2005, 12 trials had been held since the initial hearing on 9 September 2004.
 The prosecution argued that the two defendants neglected to provide proper separation for the two aircraft, the instructions issued were inappropriate, and that the supervisor failed to correct the trainee.
 The defense argued that the lack of separation would not immediately have led to a near miss, that the instructions issued were appropriate, that the TCAS procedure was not proper, and that the Computer Navigation Fix (CNF) had faulty data.